jsheth7/sweet/README.md

 ### Set configuration values

   You will need an oauth consumer key and secret.
+  Also, choose a twitter screenname whose tweets will be shown.

   You can get these by going to https://apps.twitter.com/ and creating an application.

     export OAUTH_CONSUMER_KEY=abcd
     export OAUTH_CONSUMER_SECRET=dfgh
+    export TWITTER_SCREENNAME=salesforce

 ### Run local web server